 - Management and Security of IoT Systems

-Research Priorities:
+Research Clusters

 Research Projects

-- RDF-21-02-024 Intelligent Robotic Grasping and Manipulation – Fan Zhu
+- RDF-21-02-024 Intelligent Robotic Grasping and Manipulation – Dr Fan Zhu

-- RDF-21-01-040 Investigation of Interface Modification by Self-assembled Monolayer in the Energy Storage System – Chenguang Liu
+- RDF-21-01-040 Investigation of Interface Modification by Self-assembled Monolayer in the Energy Storage System – Dr Chenguang Liu

-The School of AI and Advanced Computing
+School of AI and Advanced Computing

 The School of AI and Advanced Computing focuses on industry-oriented research in line with the efforts of XJTLU Entrepreneur College (Taicang).
 Currently, the School’s research priorities include: